Overview of spinal tumors

 The spinal cord travels through a narrow space in the spinal canal.
-Any space-occupying lesion, including cysts and tumors, can compress adjacent structures and cause loss of blood supply and dysfunction.
+Any space-occupying lesion, including cysts and tumors, can compress nearby structures and cause loss of blood supply and dysfunction.
 Benign spinal tumors can cause serious damage to your health and may even be life-threatening.
 Do not ignore persistent or progressive back pain.
 Read on to learn about how to detect spinal tumors.

-Although back pain is extremely common, spinal tumors are rare.
+Although back pain is extremely common, spinal tumors are rare and grow slowly.
 Far more common causes of back pain are spinal injuries like herniated discs, pinched nerves or bulging discs.
 However, a tumor may be present if your back pain is accompanied by these symptoms:

 - Pain that worsens at night and radiates to different parts of the body

 - Loss of bladder or bowel control